+Is it possible that one of the keys to strong employee engagement on the job is extended time away from it?
 Sabbaticals have long been the domain of academia.
-But with company furloughs exposing lots of people to extended periods of downtime, it may be the opportune time for organizations to give the concept consideration, with a twist.
+But with company furloughs exposing lots of people to prolonged periods of downtime, it may be the opportune time for organizations to give the concept consideration, with a twist.

 These days furloughed employees include millions of people caught in the cost-cutting fallout of a pandemic still in the works.
 Forward-thinking organizations are thinking of this as a period of leave where employees can engage in pursuits of purpose: a sabbatical in furloughed clothing.